Teaching Children the Gospel

 Author: Carl Laferton (illustrated by Catalins Echeverri)

-Why I love it: This book reigns as my 2016 favorite children's book.
-In many ways, it is a "Bible story-line" overview for children.
-It aims to share the gospel by tracing 1) God's work in the Garden of Eden, 2) His placement of a curtain before the Most Holy Place, and 3) the reason for the cross of Christ.
-The book is stunningly illustrated!
-Here, I most appreciate its attempt to reflect the reality of Revelation 7:9-17--namely, the ethnic diversity of the church.
-But the best part about the book is its repetition of the phrase: "Because of your sin, you can't come in...BUT I died on the cross to take your sin...so all my friends can now come in!"
-My husband and I have made this phrase our useful "catechism" for explaining what sin does and what Christ has done on our behalf.
+Why I love it: This is a favorite children's books.
+In many ways, it is a "Bible story-line" overview for kids, tracing God's work in the Garden of Eden to the cross of Christ.
+The book is stunningly illustrated and captures the vision of Revelation 7:9, the glorious diversity of the church.
+I especially love the book's repetition of the phrase: "Because of your sin, you can't come in...BUT I died on the cross to take your sin...so all my friends can now come in!"
+My husband and I have made this phrase a sort of "catechism" for explaining what sin does and what Christ has done on our behalf.